cofenberg/unrimp/README.md

 			- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
 			- Intended to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic renderer
 		- Toolkit designed with developer fast iterations in mind: Asset source flexibility, asset background compilation, hot-reloading
-	- Interfaces for log, assert, memory allocator, graphics debugger and profiler so the user has the control over those things
+	- Interfaces for log, assert, memory allocator, graphics debugger, profiler and file so the user has the control over those things
 		- Standard implementations are provided
 		- Standard graphics debugger implementation using [RenderDoc](https://renderdoc.org/) is provided
 		- Standard profiler implementation using [Remotery](https://github.com/Celtoys/Remotery) is provided
+		- Standard file implementation using UTF-8 STD file streams as well as [PhysicsFS](https://icculus.org/physfs/) for shipping packed asset packages are provided
 - Cross-platform
 	- Microsoft Windows x86 and x64
 	- Currently unmaintained